-2012 2011

-Notes RMB'M RMB'M
+Notes 2013 RMB'M 2012 RMB'M

-Interest income on held-to-maturity investments (i) 5.8 10.3
+Interest income on held-to-maturity investments (i) 2.6 5.8

-Interest income on bank deposits (ii) 12.3 5.0
+Interest income on bank deposits (ii) 21.4 12.3

-Government grants 1.0 1.7
+Government grants 1.4 1.0

-Insurance compensation income (iii) 8.0

-Others 3.1 1.0
+Others 0.5 3.1

-22.2 26.0
+25.9 22.2

-- (i) During the periods from 24 March 2010 to 17 March 2011, and from 29 April 2011 to 25 April 2012, the Group has entered into two entrusted fund management agreements with independent third parties, pursuant to which, Ausnutria China entrusted a fund of RMB200.0 million (Year 2011: RMB200.0 million) to purchase entrusted loans from independent third parties.
-The entrusted loans investment was reduced from RMB200.0 million to RMB60.0 million for another one year upon its maturity on 25 April 2012.
+- (i) The Group has entered into various one-year term entrusted fund management agreements with independent third parties since 2011.
 The Group invested in these treasury products offered by banks with a sole objective of maximising the return with limited risks on the then excess cash position of the Group.
-The entrusted loans were classified as held-to-maturity investments in the respective statements of financial position and the interest income recognised on the entrusted loans for the Year 2012 and the Year 2011 amounted to approximately RMB5.8 million and RMB10.3 million, respectively.
-The decrease in interest income on held-to-maturity investments was because the Group has adopted a more prudent treasury approach since then by reducing its investment in entrusted loans and to place a larger portion of the Group's excess cash in time deposits with reputable financial institutions in the PRC instead. - (ii) The increase in interest income was a result of the continuous improvements in the bank balances from the operating activities of the Group and the change in treasury approach of the Group by placing a bigger portion of its excess cash in time deposits when compared with the Year 2011.
-For the Year 2012, the Group recorded an increase in cash flows from operating activities by approximately 32.0% to approximately RMB168.1 million (Year 2011: RMB127.4 million).
+The entrusted loans were classified as held-to-maturity investments in the statement of financial position.
+The decrease in interest income on held-to-maturity investments was because the Group has adopted a more prudent treasury approach since 2012 by gradually reducing its investment in entrusted loans from RMB200.0 million in the Year 2011 to RMB60.0 million in the Year 2012.
+As at 31 December 2013, the Group did not have any investment in entrusted loans and all the excess cash of the Group was placed in time deposits with reputable financial institutions in the PRC instead. - (ii) The increase in interest income was a result of the continuous improvements in the average bank balances of the Group and the change in treasury approach of the Group by switching its excess cash to time deposits when compared with the Year 2012.
 Also, the un-utilised portion of the proceeds from the global offering of the Shares in 2009 (the "IPO") that was deposited in banks also contributed to the increase in interest income.